pmean/build-website/text/21/umkc-award.md

 The first is the "number of peer-reviewed PMID publications and journal name(s) in the past 5 years."
 If it has to be in Pubmed and be peer-reviewed, then I have 9.
 If you are more inclusive, I have 13.

 The second is the "number of presentations (invited and peer reviewed) at regional, national, and international academic meetings in the past 5 years."
 In my career of close to 40 years, I have never had a peer-reviewed presentation.
 This is not the norm in the world of Statistics.
 It is very difficult to count the number of invited presentations, as there is a fuzzy boundary between invited and contributed presentations.
-If you count invited presentations, I have one that is definitely invited, and two or three that could probably be counted as invited.
+Does it count, for example, if you are invited to give a talk in a session by the session organizer and not the conference organizer?
+If you are invited to be part of a panel discussion, is that an invited talk?
+If you have to categorize them, I have one that is definitely invited, and two or three that could probably be counted as invited.

 The third is the "number and type of grants (and if these grants are UMKC SOM), amount of funding, and role in each project in past 5 years."
 Amount of funding is problematic as many of these grants are massive multi-site initiatives and my role, while not insubstantial, does not account for more than a small fraction of the effort.